Do you remember the last time you stood in front of an audience to speak English?

-Many students I’ve taught were very nervous when it came to speaking in front of an audience – some even tried to completely avoid doing these types of presentations.
+Many people I’ve taught were very nervous when it came to speaking English in front of an audience – some even tried to completely avoid doing these types of presentations.

 While there are many methods to improve your English, having confidence in your abilities is just as important as vocabulary, pronunciation, grammar, and everything else.

 Confidence is knowing the value you provide and acting in a way that shows it to other people.

 “Believe in yourself!
 Have faith in your abilities!
 Without a humble but reasonable confidence in your own powers you cannot be successful or happy.”

 Having a healthy sense of confidence is a motivator when you are learning English.
 Confidence in our abilities and our potential encourages us to push ourselves more.